ozgeyapar/multiarmMatlab/ReadMe.md

 PDELocalInit;
 [cgSoln, cfSoln, ~, ~] = PDELoadSolnFiles(PDEmatfilebase, false);
 ```
-# TO REPLICATE THE FIGURES AND TABLES IN CHICK, GANS, YAPAR (2020)
-The code can be used to produce all graphs and tables in the above paper.
-ReplicateCGY.m is intended to be copied and pasted to the command window.
+There are then three files with code that demonstrate the usage of the arm allocation policies and adaptive stopping times in the paper.
+The first two files are demonstrations of calling codes (for allocation policies and stopping times in the first, and to compute expected value of information approximations in the second).
+The third file gives code that can be used to generate the tables and figures in the paper and electronic companion.

 # IN A SESSION TO RUN ALLOCATION POLICIES AND STOPPING TIMES
 The code can be used to calculate the allocation policy and stopping time results for a given problem.
 ExamplePolicies.m is intended to be copied and pasted to the command window.
 It includes code that sets up an example problem and calls allocation policies and stopping times for this example problem.